Relocating when you own a house

 If your employer has asked you to move for your job, you might find these relocating for work tips helpful.

 • It’s important to visit the area you’re relocating to as soon as possible.
-This will help you get to know the area and help you consider where you might want to look for your next home, whether that’s a rental property or a property to buy.
+This will help you get to know the area and help you consider where you might want to look.

-• Visiting some local pubs is a great way to get a feel for the area and gain some highly valuable inside knowledge on the area.
-It’s also a great place to find out about any clubs or groups locally that you might want to get involved in.
+• Visiting some local pubs is a great way to get a feel for the area.
+It’s also a great place to find out about any clubs or groups locally.

 • Think early about your budget for the move and how you will fund it.
 Will you be able to afford the upfront expenses associated with relocating?
 How will owning a house in your current location impact this?
 Will you need to free up the cash from your current property before you’re able to afford a deposit on a new home?
 Will you be able to afford to rent or buy a new property whilst you wait for your current home to sell?